Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8Lp7oflSHfc.md

 ### Transcript

-> uh in the island in the southwest really not being touched and is it parodies or parrot i think it's paradise but spelled incorrectly franimous the island to the southwest on the map um and whether or not it's being touched or not i mean it wasn't it wasn't on the map you know that like it wasn't marked for anything so who knows who knows
+> in the island in the southwest really not being touched and is it parodies or parrot i think it's paradise but spelled incorrectly franimous the island to the southwest on the map, and whether or not it's being touched or not i mean it wasn't it wasn't on the map you know that like it wasn't marked for anything so who knows who knows